-Here are some of the most important reasons your company can benefit from emphasising culture fit in your hiring approach.
+Here are some of the most important reasons your company can benefit from emphasizing culture fit in your hiring approach.

 Increased Employee Satisfaction

-Employee turnover is expensive.
+- Employee turnover is expensive.
 People remain in positions they enjoy.
 Happy workers are 12 percent more productive at work and have a stronger sense of ownership over the long-term success of the business.
-They want to remain and continue to fulfil their roles.
+They want to remain and continue to fulfill their roles.